arackaf/micro-graphql-react/readme.md

 ## Use in old browsers

-By default this library ships standard ES6, which should work in all modern browsers.
-If you have to support older, non-ES6 browsers like IE, then just add the following alias to your webpack's resolve section
+By default this library ships modern, standard JavaScript, which should work in all decent browsers.
+If you have to support older browsers like IE, then just add the following alias to your webpack's resolve section

 ```javascript
   resolve: {